A Geometric Unification of Concept Learning with Concept Cones: Introduction

-A theoretical framework for this distributed perspective emerged through the \textit{Linear Representation Hypothesis} (LRH)~\cite{elhage2022superposition,park2023linear,costa2025flat}, which posits that neural networks represent exponentially many features by encoding each as a sparse linear combination of neurons.
-Under this view, interpretability reduces to recovering the dictionary of directions that span the feature space~\cite{fel2023holistic}.
-This insight established a bridge between interpretability and classical dictionary learning~\cite{elad2010sparse,gillis2020nonnegative,balestriero2021learning}.
-Sparse autoencoders (SAEs)~\cite{makhzani2013k,cunningham2023sparse,bricken2023monosemanticity,joseph2025steering} operationalize this principle by enforcing sparsity in an overcomplete encoder–decoder architecture.
-When applied to large pretrained models such as DINOv2~\cite{oquab2023dinov2,darcet2023vision,baldassarre2025back,fel2025archetypal}, SAEs uncover rich sets of recurring activation patterns, or \textit{concepts}, that align with perceptual and functional features.
+This perspective is supported by the \emph{Linear Representation Hypothesis} (LRH)~\citep{elhage2022superposition,park2023linear,costa2025flat}, which suggests that neural networks encode many features as sparse linear combinations of a shared set of directions.
+Under this view, interpretability becomes a problem of recovering this underlying dictionary~\citep{fel2023holistic}.
+Sparse autoencoders (SAEs)~\citep{makhzani2013k,cunningham2023sparse,bricken2023monosemanticity,joseph2025steering} operationalize this idea by learning sparse representations over an overcomplete dictionary.
+Applied to large models such as DINOv2~\citep{oquab2023dinov2,darcet2023vision,baldassarre2025back,fel2025archetypal}, SAEs uncover many recurring patterns that can be interpreted as concepts.

-These developments repositioned interpretability around the structure of representations rather than surface-level explanations.
-However, the field has since bifurcated into two largely disjoint traditions.
-The first, exemplified by \textit{Concept Bottleneck Models} (CBMs)~\cite{koh2020concept, oikarinen2023label,vandenhirtz2024stochastic,alukaev2023cross,chauhan2023interactive,jeyakumar2022automatic,tan2024explain,kazmierczak2023clip,moayeri2023text,oikarinen2022clip,panousis2023discover,yuksekgonul2022post}, follows the path of \textit{interpretability by design}.
-CBMs embed human-defined concepts as intermediate variables within the model architecture, ensuring that predictions must flow through interpretable bottlenecks~\cite{koh2020concept}.
-This approach enforces semantic alignment by supervision, allowing explicit reasoning about causal relations between concepts and outputs~\cite{koh2020concept,diaz2022explainable}.
-Yet, it is constrained by the availability and completeness of labeled concept datasets, and by the rigidity of predefined concept taxonomies that may not reflect the structure of learned representations~\cite{margeloiu2021concept,debole2025if}.

-The second tradition, represented by SAEs and related methods, embodies \textit{interpretability by discovery}.
-Here, interpretability is not enforced but emerges from structure: the model learns a sparse dictionary whose atoms capture recurring directions in activation space~\cite{bricken2023monosemanticity,cunningham2023sparse,fel2025archetypal,joseph2025prisma}.
-This approach scales naturally to foundation models~\cite{oquab2023dinov2,he2022masked,zhai2023sigmoid}, and has revealed a wealth of interpretable phenomena in large vision~\cite{fel2025archetypal,fel2023craft,kowal2024understanding} and language models~\cite{elhage2022superposition,bricken2023monosemanticity,templeton2024scaling}.
-However, in the absence of supervision, unsupervised concept discovery faces a problem of non-identifiability~\cite{klindt2023identifying,klindt2025superposition,locatello2019challenging}: infinitely many equivalent bases can reconstruct the same activations, and interpretability must then rely on emergent coherence rather than explicit alignment~\cite{paulo2025sparse,papadimitriou2025interpreting}.